numixproject/numix-core/README.md

 ### Hardcoded Icons
 To deal with hardcoded application icons Numix uses the [hardcode-fixer](https://github.com/Foggalong/hardcode-fixer) script.
 A list of the applications supported by the script can be found [here](https://github.com/Foggalong/hardcode-fixer/wiki/App-Support).

+### Steam Runtime Icons
+To fix icons of running Steam games, you can use [Steam Icons Fixer](https://github.com/BlueManCZ/SIF) script, that will connect all icons available from our icon theme with your installed games.

 ## Script